Passio/passio.github.io/connect/best-practices.md

 7. Wait for the list to load from server
 8. Tap the desired version and follow prompts to install

+# On-Demand Ridership Reporting in Navigator

+We now support multiple ways of capturing on-demand ridership in Navigator.
+These updates mean that any fixed route report that includes ridership metrics will also work with on-demand trips.

+There are two supported methods for including passenger type data in reports:

+### Option 1 – Service-level passenger type
+When a rider is picked up or dropped off, the system automatically records an 'on' or 'off' count using the passenger type configured for the service.

+### Option 2 – Operator-level passenger type
+When a rider is picked up, the operator must manually select the passenger type.

+To track alightings:
+- Uncheck ‘Count on Tap’
+- Select the passenger type
+- Tap 'Off' at the time of drop-off

+Configuration depends on agency needs.
+Use the following scenarios to guide setup:

+---

+## Type 1 – Pure On-Demand, Trip Count Only

+1. Create a passenger type called **On Demand Rider**.
+   - If the agency uses only on-demand or wants to combine fixed route and on-demand data, check the **Report** checkbox so it appears in reports.
+2. Set the on-demand service's passenger type to **On Demand Rider**.

+> ✅ No manual input needed by operators.
+Counts will automatically appear in Navigator.

+---

+## Type 2 – On-Demand + Accessibility Service

+1. Create two passenger types:
+   - One for general public (e.g., `General Public`, `Student`)
+   - One for accessibility services (e.g., `ADA`, `Paratransit`)
+2. Check **Report** for each based on reporting needs.
+3. Assign the correct passenger type to each service.

+> ✅ Counts auto-logged when riders are picked up or dropped off.

+---

+## Type 3 – Detailed Passenger Type Tracking Across Services

+1. Create a passenger type called **On Demand Rider** and uncheck **Report**.
+2. Assign this as the default for all on-demand services.
+3. Create additional passenger types for each tracked group (e.g., `Student`, `Veteran`, `Elderly`).
+   - Ensure **Device** is checked so the type appears on the MDT.
+   - Check **Report** if you want it included in standard ridership reports.

+### Operator Workflow
+For boarding:
+1. Tap `Passenger Type`
+2. Select the appropriate rider type
+3. Tap `On`

+For alighting (optional):
+1. Tap `Passenger Type`
+2. Select the rider type again
+3. Tap `Off`

+> 💡 To simplify boarding only (no drop-offs), enable `Count on Tap` in passenger type settings.

 ---